 The original organ in the present building was built in 1930 by the Austin Organ Company of Hartford, Connecticut at a cost of $15,900.
 It contained 26 ranks and was divided between two chambers located in the Chancel of the Church and completely under expression.
-It was an instrument of 3-manuals plus pedal and served the Church for 60 years without change.
+It was an instrument of 3-manuals plus pedal and served Gary United Methodist Church in Wheaton, IL, for 60 years without change.
 In 1990, a solid-state combination action was installed in the console and a few tonal additions made.

 In 2003, the Bradford Organ Company of Evanston, Illinois took charge of the maintenance.
 Under their direction, several tonal changes and additions were made and a completed specification drawn up based upon plans set forth in 1990.
 In 2006, the console underwent a complete renovation including new stop jambs and keyboards.
 At present, the organ contains 45 ranks plus console preparations for 3 digital ranks in the pedal.

 A trompette-en-chamade was added in 2011 and first used on Easter Sunday that year.